Medwave

 The Speed Factor

-Chief Medical Officer / CMOIn healthcare, time equals revenue.
+Chief Medical Officer / CmoIn healthcare, time equals revenue.
 Every day a qualified physician sits on the sidelines waiting for credentialing approval is a day of lost productivity and potential income.
-Credentialing companies, like ours at Medwave, have streamlined processes, established relationships with verification sources, and dedicated staff focused solely on moving applications through the pipeline efficiently.
+Credentialing companies, like Medwave, have streamlined processes, established relationships with verification sources, and dedicated staff focused solely on moving applications through the pipeline efficiently.
 We have direct connections with medical schools, residency programs, and licensing boards that can expedite verification processes.
 We know exactly who to call, what documents to request, and how to negotiate the bureaucracy that often slows down credentialing.
 The result?
 Faster credentialing turnaround times and quicker revenue generation for your organization.

 Risk Reduction You Can Sleep Better With